femiogundare/electrocardiogram/README.md

 ## Neural Network Architecture
-The model is built using Keras, utilizing TensorFlow as the backend.
+The model was built using Keras, utilizing TensorFlow as the backend.

 <p align = "center">